scaleoutsean/sfc/docs/dashboards.md

   - Select reasonable time range (e.g. 2 days) for your users
   - Click on the little floppy disk icon to save your slow dashboard and select `Save current time range as dashboard default`

+### Add cluster or data source other variable to dashboard

+Users who have multiple clusters or data sources may [add variables to dashboard](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/#add-a-query-variable).

+That may also be useful for dealing with down-sampled data because down-sampled and default measurement names differ in InfluxDB v1.

+The reference dashboard has a cluster name variable, which can be useful if multiple clusters report into the same InfluxDB.
+Select "All" to view all clusters, or any individual if you want to see just one.
+Panels may be adjusted to show a separate panel for each variable (i.e. two panels for two clusters) or all in one (repeat disabled, which is the default) - to see those go to: Panel Options > Repeat options.

 ## Measurements